wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/overview.rst

   used both for development and production
 - ``docker/django/entrypoint.sh`` - entry point script that is used
   when ``django`` container is starting
-- ``docker/django/wait-for-command.sh`` - utility that wait for other
-  containers to start before allowing to start this specific container.
 - ``docker/django/gunicorn.sh`` - production script for ``django``,
   that's how we configure ``gunicorn`` runner
 - ``docker/caddy/Caddyfile`` - configuration file for Caddy webserver